NAMI Orange Members Attending RSS Luncheon

 - ensuring information is regularly available at the Educational meetings to give incentive to families to continue their advocacy for their loved ones with mental health issues

-These spring flowers are just a small thank you, a symbol of how we see you start each day fresh and energized to help keep our Orange County community fight the stigma that is unwarranted and undeserved in the field of mental health."
+These spring flowers are just a small thank you, a symbol of how we see you start each day fresh and energized to help our Orange County community fight the stigma that is unwarranted and undeserved in the field of mental health."

 Kim, Jasmine, Colleen, Dhanu & Linda